 Alexander Lacey: Big Cat Trainer and Animal Lover

-Every morning, Alexander Lacey brings his majestic felines into a practice ring – transporting six African lions, eight Bengal tigers and one African leopard may seem like a daunting task, but for Lacey, it is just a part of normal, everyday life.
+Every morning, Alexander Lacey brings his majestic felines into a practice ring – transporting six African lions, seven Bengal tigers and one African leopard may seem like a daunting task, but for Lacey, it is just a part of normal, everyday life.

 “They like the routine,” he explains, “and it’s good exercise for them.”